-Supervision of Supervision: Interns will meet 90 minutes each week with the Associate Director, Training Services or another clinical staff member for supervision of the supervision they provide.
-Time in this supervision will be spent processing the experience of supervision, reviewing trainee performance, reviewing relevant literature related to supervisions and clinical cases, and viewing digital recordings of supervision meetings.
-In the absence of digital recordings, synchronous observation of services provided will occur.
+Supervision of Supervision: Interns receive weekly supervision of the supervision they provide to psychology externs with a Licensed Clinical Psychologist.
+Supervision of supervision will be provided in biweekly group supervision format biweekly for 90 minutes and individually with each intern supervisor biweekly for one hour.
+Time in this supervision will be spent processing the experience of providing supervision, reviewing trainee extern performance, reviewing relevant literature related to supervision and clinical cases, and viewing digital recordings or discussing direct observations of both supervision meetings and extern clinical work.